1414213/scwin2/README.md

 ## How To Use
-The program accepts the name of a keymap.&emsp;If the given keymap cannot be found then it creates a blank keymap of the given name.
+The program accepts the name of a keymap.&ensp;If the given keymap cannot be found then it creates a blank keymap of the given name.
 ### Flags
 - -n: start the program without creating a virtual gamepad

 ## Creating Keymaps
 The JSON file defines an *Map* (keymap) object:
-- Field *Name* specifies the inputmap's name.&emsp;This is optional
+- Field *Name* specifies the inputmap's name.&ensp;This is optional
-- Field *ActionMaps* contains Maps to be applied, similar to Steam Input's action sets.&emsp;Each Map *must* contain a name
+- Field *ActionMaps* contains Maps to be applied, similar to Steam Input's action sets.&ensp;Each Map *must* contain a name
-- Field *InputMap* defines functionality.&emsp;Each field is some hardware on the controller and contains fields to define how that hardware creates functionality:
+- Field *InputMap* defines functionality.&ensp;Each field is some hardware on the controller and contains fields to define how that hardware creates functionality:
   - *Regular* is a straight binding of a *Hardware* object to the specified hardware
-  - *TemporalThreshold* defines the timing for when a short press becomes a long press.&emsp;Only applies to buttons
+  - *TemporalThreshold* defines the timing for when a short press becomes a long press.&ensp;Only applies to buttons
   - *ShortPress* is the functionality used for a pressing time length below the threshhold
   - *LongPress* is the functionality used for a pressing time length above the threshold
-  - *IsLongPressHeld* activates the Hardware object assigned to LongPress exactly when the temporal threshold is passed when set to true.&emsp;When false input is decided when the button is released
+  - *IsLongPressHeld* activates the Hardware object assigned to LongPress exactly when the temporal threshold is passed when set to true.&ensp;When false input is decided when the button is released

-A hardware object must include the class field.&emsp;All other fields are optional and will be given a default value if omitted.&emsp;The value shown to the right of the field is its default value.
+A hardware object must include the class field.&ensp;All other fields are optional and will be given a default value if omitted.&ensp;The value shown to the right of the field is its default value.

 ### Button
-Any type beginning with the name "Button" is part of the button type.&emsp;Any button type can be assigned to a field with "Button" listed as the default value, and any such field will default to a button which does nothing.&emsp;Any button can press, release, and tap.&emsp;Press presses, release releases, and tap presses and then releases.
+Any type beginning with the name "Button" is part of the button type.&ensp;Any button type can be assigned to a field with "Button" listed as the default value, and any such field will default to a button which does nothing.&ensp;Any button can press, release, and tap.&ensp;Press presses, release releases, and tap presses and then releases.

 ### ButtonAction
 ```